TasnadiAttila/Szakdolgozat/README.md

 To run the project you need to have:
 - At least Python 3.10 or newer
+- pip install sockets
-- Python sockets installed (pip install sockets)
+- pip install cryptodome